AlpacaTravel/graphql-docs/topics/places/Accessing Hours/README.md

 Dates, including the `from`/`to` fields, are formatted in ISO-8601 standard and are based on UTC.
 This enables you to present the hours considerate of time zone differences of the user to the place.
-You can also access the time zone of places using the `place/time-zone` attribute and present the hours in the local time-zone.
+You can also access the time zone of places using the `place/time-zone` attribute.

 | Attribute ID      | Value                            | Example     |
 | ----------------- | -------------------------------- | ----------- |